ttinoco/numopt/README.md

-# optrs
+# numopt

-Optimization tools in Rust.
+Optimization problem abstractions, solver interfaces, and more.

 ## Contents